 Prestige, recognition, reputation, status.
 All words that describe the accomplishments of the NFEF Foodservice Department of the Year.
-Don’t miss your opportunity to recognize your team and your facility by winning our inaugural NFEF Foodservice Department of the Year award.
+Don't miss your opportunity to recognize your team and your facility by winning the NFEF Foodservice Department of the Year award.

-Nominate your team by providing details of achievements and accomplishments in the following 4 areas:
+Nominate your team by providing details of achievements and accomplishments in the following four areas:

 Teamwork – How well department staff members communicate, cooperate and work together to make the department collectively greater than the sum of its multiple functions.